 The following presentations and courses are available.
-They can be held at your location and are an affordable, low-stress pleasant learning experience.
+They can be held at your location of choice and are an affordable, low-stress-pleasant learning experience.

-All are Power Point presentations and are on a thumb drive and/or DVD.
+All are Power Point presentations and in some cases, hands on, and are on a thumb drive and/or DVD.
 Ralph will provide equipment and supplies as needed.
 It greatly helps if the teaching site has a computer with sound capability, a projector and screen available to hasten set-up time.
 If need be, Ralph can bring his equipment.

 More topics and presentations are available and others can be created; simply ask.
 Due to travel times and other considerations, course prices vary and all are fairly priced.

 Certificates will be issued by ASHI (American Safety and Health Institute) by Ralph for the CPR/AED and Basic First Aid courses and letters of attendance for others will be issued by North Woods Images, if requested.
 Ralph will complete and turn in required paperwork to POST (The Minnesota Board Of Peace Officer Standards And Training) and agencies of those attending.
 He will also retain records and paperwork for all courses that are used for continuing education credits.

 Due to variables, course lengths may need to be extended (rarely shortened) slightly to accomplish educational goals.